 Best Free AI for Case Interview Math Practice (2026)

-What Case Math Practice Actually Looks Like
+What Does Case Math Practice Actually Look Like?

 ChatGPT (free tier)